Caribbean immigration to New York City

 Caribbean immigration to New York City has been prevalent since the late 19th and the early 20th centuries.
 This immigration wave has seen large numbers of people from Jamaica, Haiti, Cuba, Dominican Republic, Antigua and Barbuda, Guyana, and Trinidad and Tobago, among others, come to New York City in the 20th and 21st centuries.
 (There has also been significant migration from Puerto Rico, but this is not considered immigration as Puerto Ricans hold United States citizenship.)
-Caribbeans are concentrated in the Bronx, particularly in the area from 211th Street to 241st Street and along Gun Hill Road.
+Caribbean people are concentrated in the Bronx, particularly in the area from 211th Street to 241st Street and along Gun Hill Road.
 There are also large Caribbean communities in Brooklyn, especially in the neighborhoods of Flatbush and Prospect Heights.